-Aeluropoda insignis – commonly known as the Flat Horn Hisser – is a large hissing cockroach from Madagascar.
-If exotic tropical insects are your thing, you’re in to hissing roaches, or you’re looking for a fun and interesting aquarium specimen or even a pet, these are a must-have!
+Aeluropoda insignis, commonly known as the Flat Horn Hisser, is a large hissing cockroach from Madagascar.
+If exotic tropical insects are your thing, you’re into hissing roaches, or you’re looking for a fun and interesting aquarium specimen or even a pet, these are a must-have!

-To start, Flat Horn Hissers are extraordinarily beautiful in both color and form.
-And we have some of the most beautiful specimens available!
+To start, Flat Horned Hissers are extraordinarily beautiful in both color and form.
+And we happen to have some of the most beautiful specimens available!
 A deep red/purple/mahogany color augments their pleasingly symmetrical shape, which as their name implies, is relatively flat.
 Males appear masculine with aggressive horns and large black legs.

 They also have horns, or so they’re called.
 Both sexes have them, but they’re much more prominent on males.
 They consist of two large, flat-black protrusions on the back of their shell sandwiched between two massive antennae.
 They are quite cool looking.
 When housed together, males use their horns to battle with each other, hissing and charging to establish dominance.

 The hissing sound males make is fairly prominent.
 It’s similar to the sound cats make when threatened, but not nearly as loud or menacing.
 They make this hissing sound by squeezing air through a special cavity in their abdomen.
 Interestingly, they actually have different hisses for different purposes.
 Mating, fighting, and “general alarm” each have different tones.
 With a little experience, you can tell the difference between hisses.